derekashauer/support-access-manager/README.md

 ## Contributing

-If you’d like to contribute, fork the repository and submit a pull request.
+If you'd like to contribute, fork the repository and submit a pull request.
 Issues and feature requests are welcome.

 ---